8 cheap Ski Resorts in Austria with the Best Value for Money!

 The Gastein ski resort impresses with 177 varied kilometres of slopes spread across four sub-areas: Dorfgastein–Großarltal, Schlossalm–Angertal–Stubnerkogel, Graukogel and Sportgastein in the Salzburger Land region.
 At altitudes of up to 2,686 m, winter sports enthusiasts will find runs for all ability levels, with the high-altitude pistes offering excellent snow reliability.
 Forty-seven modern lifts and gondolas ensure smooth transport up the mountain.

-With a 6-day ski pass averaging 341,22 pounds and lunch in the cosy mountain huts costing around 15,12 pounds, Gastein offers an attractive price-performance ratio.
+With a 6-day lift pass averaging around £336 and lunch in the cosy mountain huts costing around £15, Gastein offers an attractive price-performance ratio.
 Popular highlights in the area include the challenging freeride routes on the Kreuzkogel and the World Cup downhill run on the Graukogel.

 SKIGASTEIN⛷️ Your perfect ski day 🤩